 The 5 Best Used Car Websites in 2019

-CarGurus is the gold standard when it comes to general used car shopping.
-Not only do they drive and review popular models, but their pros advise on whether a deal on offer is above, average or below the going market value.
+CarGurus is the gold standard when it comes to general issue used car shopping.
+Not only do they drive and review popular models, but their pros advise on whether a deal on offer is above or below the going market value.
 CarGurus also provides the same information for new and certified preowned vehicles.

 Bring a Trailer

 Over the past couple of years, Bring a Trailer established itself as one of, if not the best, vintage car auction site.
-The number of cars listed on the site seems to grow every day, and BaT now offers newer cars too.
-One of the advantages BaT has over the other sites is its active community.
-Members of the BaT community regularly comment on auctions, offering personal insights and experiences with the featured cars.
-Sellers usually respond to questions and interact in the comments section too.
-Unlike the rest of the internet, the majority of the comments section here is genuinely constructive.
+One of the advantages BaT has over the other sites is its active community; members regularly comment on auctions, offering personal insights and knowledge about the featured cars.
+Sellers usually respond to questions and interact in the comments section, too.
+And unlike the rest of the internet, the comments section here is genuinely constructive.

 Read: How To Sell a Used Car Successfully with 5 tips from the founder of Bring a Trailer.

-Hemmings is another reliable site that features classic cars, but unlike Bring a Trailer, Hemmings offers both auctions and straightforward sales.
-Hemmings also operates like a more convential used car site where buyers contact the seller directly, instead of through a forum environment like on BaT.
+Hemmings is another reliable site that features classic cars — but unlike Bring a Trailer, Hemmings offers both auctions and straightforward sales.
+Hemmings also operates like a more conventional used car site where buyers can contact the seller directly, instead of through a forum like on BaT.

 Kelley Blue Book

-Kelley Blue Book is best of the old breed of used car websites, but that’s not a knock against it.
+Kelley Blue Book is the best of the old breed of used car websites.
 It features a straightforward user experience where you can search new and used cars by category, make, price or best-selling models.
-However, Kelley Blue Book’s calling card is listing each car’s value compared to the market, based on the options fitted, trim levels and condition.
+However, Kelley Blue Book’s calling card is explaining each car’s value compared to the market price for that model, based on the options, trim level and condition.

-There’s no hiding this site’s forte – it’s right there in the name.
-However, these aren’t the ’96 Honda Civics you remember from High School.
-These cars are imported from overseas and weren’t originally available on US shores.
-Most of the models available have just qualified for the 25-year old law, so they might be right-hand-drive.
+There’s no hiding this site’s forte; it’s right there in the name.
+However, these aren’t the ’96 Honda Civics you remember from high school.
+These cars are imported from overseas and weren’t originally available on US shores; many are right-hand-drive Most of the models available have just qualified for the 25-year old vehicle import law.
 That also means there are real gems all over the site you’ve probably never laid eyes on.